DocSpring/cspell-lockfile-dicts/README.md

 | `mix.lock`           | Elixir                      | 🔄 Pending   |
 | `Cartfile.resolved`  | Swift/Carthage              | 🔄 Pending   |
 | `Package.resolved`   | Swift/Swift Package Manager | 🔄 Pending   |

+Please feel free to open a PR to add support for other lockfiles.
+(AI is pretty good at implementing them!)

 ## Adding to CI/CD